Clinical Trials (ECHO IDeA States Pediatric Clinical Trials Network)

-Infants and children living in rural and medically underserved IDeA states are less likely than those living in other states to be enrolled in and benefit from clinical research, especially clinical trials.
-To address this disparity in pediatric research, the ECHO initiative established the IDeA States Pediatric Clinical Trials Network.
-The IDeA States Network ensures that children in states with historically low NIH funding have access to clinical trials.
+Infants and children living in rural areas and states are less likely than those living in other states to have a chance to enroll in clinical research, especially clinical trials.
+Because of this, the ECHO Program paired with the IDeA States Program to create ECHO’s interventional branch of research: ECHO IDeA States Pediatric Clinical Trials Network (ISPCTN).
+This Network ensures that children in states with historically low NIH funding have access to clinical trials as part of ECHO.

-Data Coordinating and Operations Center (DCOC) for the Institutional Development Award (IDeA)
+The Data Coordinating and Operations Center (DCOC) manages the following activities for the ECHO ISPCTN: